 Every effort contributes significantly to maintaining a sustainable and welcoming community with the highest quality of life for our residents.
 Businesses, non-profit organizations, service groups and individual residents all play a key role in supporting and maintaining an exceptional, family-friendly environment.

-Residents, volunteers, and co-sponsors helped collect and recycle, re-use, and/or safely dispose of an enormous quantity of materials.
-On Recycling Day, drivers will drop their goods off at designated stations where volunteers will help them unpack.
-After unloading, cars drive out to make room for those behind them.
+Residents, volunteers, and co-sponsors helped collect and recycle, re-use, and/or safely dispose of old stuff.
+On Recycling Day drivers will drop their goods off at designated stations where volunteers will help them unpack, direct traffic, distribute information, etc.

 Harris Nature Center (HNC) Volunteer Opportunities: